dnsosa/dnsosa.github.io/about.md

 </p>

 <p>
-All my best to you on your journey! <br>
+I wish you all my best on your continued journey! <br>
 - Dan
 </p>